 CISA, NSA, and NIST urge organizations to review the joint factsheet and to begin preparing now by creating quantum-readiness roadmaps, conducting inventories, applying risk assessments and analysis, and engaging vendors.
 For more information and resources related to CISA’s PQC work, visit Post-Quantum Cryptography Initiative.

-CISA has added two new vulnerabilities to its Known Exploited Vulnerabilities Catalog, based on evidence of…
+CISA added five new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence of…

-CISA released three Industrial Control Systems (ICS) advisories on October 29, 2024.
+CISA released five Industrial Control Systems (ICS) advisories on May 29, 2025.
 These advisories provide…

 This website uses cookies.